LeaDalibard/angular-workshop/README.md

 `ng generate service famousPeople`

-In this file we are gonna deal with our data : add a Famous People, delete one or modify ..
+In this file we are gonna deal with our data : add a Famous People, modify or delete one...

 In **famousPeople.service.ts** : Add a variable famousPeople which is an array of objects (we will make it dynamic later)